About Me

 My journey into the birth world began in 2019 when I became pregnant with my son.
 After having an incredible experience with midwives at a birth center, I felt a strong conviction that all women deserve the same positive experience I had.
 This inspired me to dive deep into education, exploring every book and resource I could find about birth.

-Along the way, I embraced a spiritual path, becoming a certified sound healer and a Reiki Level 1 practitioner.
+Along the way, I became a certified sound healer and a Reiki Level 1 practitioner.
 My holistic birth doula training felt like a natural extension of everything I’ve learned and believe in.
 I truly see birth as a normal, transformative, and magical experience, and I’m passionate about supporting others through this journey.

 In my free time, I love spending time outdoors in the beautiful Pacific Northwest.
 I enjoy learning about herbalism, gardening, cooking, and collecting rocks.
 With a background in geology, I have a deep appreciation for the Earth and the power it holds.
-Most days, you’ll find me exploring the wonders of the world with my adventurous 4-year-old, cherishing every moment of discovery together.
+Most days, you’ll find me exploring the wonders of the world with my son.

 What is a doula?